KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

-## Filtering Out-of-scope Variables
+## Filtering out-of-scope variables

-Another important step in data management is to define the scope of the analysis to be carried out.
-Frequently, the data available is too extensive, and only part of it is relevant to the analysis.
-In the very simple case of single-table training data discussed here, this step takes the form of filtering out variables that fall outside the scope of the analysis.
+Another important step in data management is to define the scope of the analysis.
+Often, the available data contains variables irrelevant to the task at hand, making it necessary to filter out these out-of-scope variables.
+In the case of single-table training data, this involves selecting only the variables relevant to the analysis and ignoring the rest.

-As before, the usual practice of datascientists is to load the entire data set into memory, then eliminate unwanted variables.
-This practice assumes that the data is not too large with regard to the available RAM memory, and with regard to the maximum size managed by the Pandas Dataframe (or equivalent).
-In addition, the data scientist often needs to make several trial/error runs for this filtering, and may be tempted to record different versions of the data.
-This practice has the effect of overloading storage space, and can be very costly in cloud environments.
+Rather than loading the entire dataset into memory and manually dropping unnecessary columns, as is common in small-scale prototyping, dictionaries enable a more efficient approach.
+Khiops directly filters out unwanted variables during the data reading phase.
+By specifying these variables as `Unused` in the dictionary, only the relevant columns are loaded into memory, regardless of the dataset size.
+This avoids excessive RAM usage and simplifies workflows, especially when trial-and-error is needed during data preparation.

-In an industrial context, where volumes of data can be very large and storage space needs to be carefully managed, dictionaries are an excellent way of filtering out unwanted variables on the fly.
-Basically, only useful columns from the input file are loaded into memory by Khiops.
-In addition, dictionaries are very light to be versioned, which is much more economical than versioning data.
+Using dictionaries also minimizes storage overhead.
+Instead of versioning large datasets for each modification, you can simply version the lightweight dictionary file, which encodes all filtering logic.
+This is particularly cost-effective in cloud environments where storage can be expensive.

-The following example shows how the **Unused** keyword can be used in dictionaries to filter out unwanted variables:
+The following example shows how the `Unused` keyword can be used in dictionaries to filter irrelevant variables:

-!!! success "The Unused keyword"
+!!! success "Example: Using the `Unused` keyword in a dictionary"
     ```kdic
-    Dictionary	iris
+    Dictionary	Iris
     {
     Unused Numerical	SepalLength	;
     Unused Numerical	SepalWidth		;